-Skill-gap tests aim at providing significant profiling information on the students’s abilities and disabilities.
-This piece of information enhance the organization’s strategic capability of building robust personalized learning paths according to company and learner needs.
+Skill-gap tests aim at providing profile information on a students' abilities and disabilities.
+This information enhances the organization’s strategic capability of building robust personalized learning paths according to company and learner needs.

 Assigning courses to the system’s users, whose results demonstrate insufficient knowledge or possession of certain skills that are required (critical skills) or useful (non-critical skills) to perform their work adequately.

 Subsequently, but equally importantly, not assigning courses to those employees who are proficient enough in the skills required.

 Creating a skill gap test

 In order to create a Skill-gap test, you need to log in as an administrator and from your Administration Panel, you will be able to see the Skill-gap tests option (1).

 Next, you will see a list of all Skill-gap tests you already have created, or nothing if you have not created anything yet.

 Clicking on the option “Add Skill-gap test” (2) will get you to the next screen, where you can create a Skill-gap test and define its properties.